metatronslove/abjad/README.md

 >#### calculated number

-            The magic square is the number calculated for the tasked spiritual being required to work.
+            The magic square has a number calculated for the tasked spiritual being required to work.

 >#### tasker type token